The next evolution of workplace design

 A large conference space with food and beverage facilities enables Corrs to conduct most functions on site rather than rely on third-party venues to entertain and engage staff.
 Merging external restaurant design with hotel-style conferencing creates a unique corporate offering more akin to a premium hotel conference and restaurant experience.
 The space opens up further into a separate area for informal meeting and private dining with a partner’s lounge and café for staff and clients.

 The installation of an additional staircase promotes movement between floors, while a ‘reflection pond’ feature underneath the existing spiral stairs offers a moment of pause.
-Furniture and bespoke pieces were sourced locally, while collaborations with local designers and artists give the space a uniquely Australian feel, with First Nations artist Yhonnie Scarce engaged to create a hanging glass sculpture.
+Furniture and bespoke pieces were sourced locally, while collaborations with local designers and artists give the space a uniquely Australian feel.
+Suspended in the double-height lobby space is ‘Skylark’ by Kokatha and Nukunu artist Yhonnie Scarce and architectural designer Mikhail Rodrick.

 The vernacular of materials enhances the connection with the surrounding natural and built environments.
 The tactility of some materials and textures feel as though waves from the harbour have softened and formed their compound curves, while floor tiles are shaped and patterned in response to the cobbled granite floor tiling surrounding the Opera House.